anujksirohi/Survey-on-Graph-Transformers/README.md

-## awesome-graph-transformer
+## Graph Transformers

 This repository contains a list of papers on the Graph Transformers; we categorize them based on their detailed techniques.

-We will try to make this list updated.
-If you found any error or any missed paper, please don't hesitate to open an issue or pull request.
+I will try to make this list updated.
+If you found any missed paper, please don't do suugest.

+### Survey
+1. Transformer for Graphs: An Overview from Architecture Perspective. arXiv 2022. [[paper]](https://arxiv.org/abs/2202.08455)
+1. A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective. arXiv 2022. [[paper]](https://arxiv.org/abs/2209.13232)
+1. Attending to Graph Transformers. arXiv 2022. [[paper]](https://arxiv.org/abs/2302.04181)

 ### Structural Encoding / Postional Encoding for Graph Transformers
 #### Spectral Positional Encoding